C0N50/weekend-sql-to-do-list/README.md

 # Project Name

-To-Do List
+Do-To-Do List

 ## Description

-Building the to-do-list app started as a simple project with deadline and has ballooned to a borderline obscession to make this app actually exist in the wild.
+Building the Do-to-do app started as a simple project with deadline and has ballooned to a borderline obscession to make this app actually exist in the wild.

-The Program is aptly named.
-The page loads to an large text input with placeholder : ENTER.
+The page loads a large text input with placeholder : ENTER.
 A user enters a task in text to the text input.
-The user then clicks the large submit button directly beneath the text input.
+The user then clicks a large submit button directly beneath the text input.

 Upon submission the task is sent to the server which then adds the task to a database.
 The task is then retrieved by the server and displayed in the application.
 The task is displayed in a table directly beneath the submit button.